tkucic/tkucic.github.io/_posts/plc-programming/2022-27-11-debug-codesys-with-custom-exceptions.md

 #### Debugging this information

-When the PLC stops on exception, it will show you the line where the exception has occured.
-For example, if you divide by zero, the line at which this has occured will have a breakpoint.
+When the PLC stops on exception, it will show you the line where the exception has occurred.
+For example, if you divide by zero, the line at which this has occurred will have a break point.
 In the case that this has happened in the root of a POU, that is easy to find but what if this happens inside of a function that is called many times?

 ![Results](/assets/post_images/breakpoint-exception.png){:class="img-responsive"}